jatwg/AIConcepts/README.md

 ## Overview

-WorkBuddy AI is an all-in-one solution for streamlining everyday business tasks.
+AI Concepts is an all-in-one solution for streamlining everyday business tasks.
 This proof of concept application leverages advanced natural language processing to help you:

 - Draft professional emails in seconds
 - Summarize lengthy documents effortlessly